JGarza189/neuroblastoma-2025/README.md

 3. ..

-4. Save outputs manually to the `Desired/` directory.
+4. Save outputs manually to a `Desired/` directory.